Samer-Ismael/FileSorting/README.md

 # FileSorting

+This app will automatically sort your files in the Downloads folder, Desktop, or any other folder you consider cluttered into separate folders.
+It's a great way to keep things organized!
+Made it because i needed it :)

 To install the app on your computer, follow these steps:

 1. Clone the repository to your local machine.